snowex-hackweek/git-basics/Activity1.md

     * Give it a name.
 I will call my branch `eli`
 4. Create a new file, text or markdown or notebook.
 5. Save it with a unique name, e.g. I will call mine `eli.md`
+6. Stage and commit the change. *this step is important before you switch branches*
+7. Switch back to the main branch (JupyterHub might complain if your file is open.
+Just close it)
+8. Switch back to your branch